Otto Könnecke: World War I

 At the outbreak of war he was serving as an instructor, and did not see action until December 1916, when he was sent as a Vizefeldwebel to Macedonia as part of Jagdstaffel 25.
-He had an unconfirmed victory on 9 January 1917 and finally scored on 5 February 1917.
-He scored again the following day.
+He had an unconfirmed victory on 9 January 1917 and a confirmed victory on 5 February 1917, and again the following day.

 At the end of April, he was transferred to Jagdstaffel 5 on the Western Front.
 He did not have another victory until 28 May.
 He accumulated single victories over enemy aircraft until his score stood at 11 by the end of 1917.
 He often flew in conjunction with two other non-commissioned officers, Fritz Rumey and Josef Mai.
-The three aces, dubbed the Golden Triumvirate because all three had won the Golden Military Merit Cross, would eventually total 108 victories among them, or more than 40% of the Jasta's triumphs.
+The three aces, dubbed the Golden Triumvirate because all three had won the Golden Military Merit Cross, eventually scored 108 victories, or more than 40% of the Jasta's triumphs.

 His personal Albatros D.V during this period had one of the more fanciful paint schemes of the war.
 Its base color was green fuselage, tail, and elevators with a red propeller spinner.
 His insignia of black and white checkerboarding edged in red adorned the fuselage just ahead of the Maltese crosses, with a thin red line ringing the fuselage just before the tail.

 Könnecke continued the same pattern of single victories through 1918 until 30 May, when he shot down a double.
 On 8 August, he tallied three victories in three separate combats, at 9:05 am, 11:45 am, and 6:45 pm.
 The following day, he scored three more.
-On 14 August, he downed two British aces in a Bristol F.2 Fighter, Eugene Coler and Cyril Gladman, for his 31st win.
+On 14 August, he shot down two British aces in a Bristol F.2 Fighter, Eugene Coler and Cyril Gladman, for his 31st win.

 Könnecke had been awarded a Golden Military Merit Cross while still a Vizefeldwebel; this was the highest decoration for valor an enlisted man could receive.
-On 15 June, he was commissioned as a Leutnant.
-On 20 July 1918, he was awarded the Knight's Cross with Swords of the Royal House Order of Hohenzollern.
+On 15 June 1918, he was commissioned as a Leutnant.
+On 20 July, he was awarded the Knight's Cross with Swords of the Royal House Order of Hohenzollern.
 On 26 September 1918, the day before his comrade Fritz Rumey was killed in action, Könnecke was awarded Germany's highest decoration, the Pour le Mérite or Blue Max.
 He was one of the few former NCOs to receive the Blue Max, and one of only five pilots awarded both the Golden Military Merit Cross and the Blue Max.

 He scored his 35th and final victory on 4 November 1918.